 Saint Gregory’s School was founded September 17, 1962 by Catholic laymen and women who believed there was a need for an educational institution for boys with the highest educational standards coupled with strict limitations on class size and a proper emphasis on co-curricular activities.
 Since it's inception, there was a vision of one day becoming a co-educational institution.

-Saint Gregory’s School is located on 22 open acres in Loudonville, a suburb of Albany, New York and serves students from many surrounding communities.
-Saint Gregory’s accepts boys and girls Nursery through 8.
+Saint Gregory’s School is located on 22 open acres in Loudonville, a suburb of Albany, New York and serves students from many surrounding communities and backgrounds.

 Founding Headmaster Raymond O'Brian 1962-1989